 He serves as counsel to the Chino Basin Watermaster and the South Tahoe Public Utility District, and represents private landowners in the Antelope Valley Groundwater Adjudication and golf courses throughout the Southwest.
 He speaks and writes frequently on topics related to water rights and management.

-Brad is a Trustee for the William Sansum Diabetes Center and a Director for the Groundwater Resources Association of California, and serves as a member of the Executive Committee for each.
+Brad is a former Trustee for the Sansum Diabetes Research Institute and former Director for the Groundwater Resources Association of California, and served as a member of the Executive Committee for each.

 Brad was diagnosed with celiac disease at the age of 35 and in the past two years a number of his immediate family members have also been diagnosed.
 He is passionate about reducing the population of those yet undiagnosed and providing the recently diagnosed with resources for their gluten-free lifestyles.